Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: Conclusion

 \section{Conclusion}

-This work introduces SAVCD, a novel decoding strategy designed to mitigate hallucinations in LVLMs.
+This study introduces \selfaug, a novel decoding strategy designed to mitigate hallucinations in LVLMs.
 The proposed method aligns the semantics between query and visual augmentation by leveraging the flexible intrinsic reasoning of the model without relying on predefined heuristics.
 In addition, the proposed sparsity adaptive truncation introduces a confidence-aware thresholding that dynamically adjusts candidate sets based on logit entropy, effectively penalizing false positives.
-Extensive experiments conducted across 3 LVLM families and 7 benchmarks demonstrated that SAVCD consistently improves factual consistency over existing decoding strategies while maintaining practical computational efficiency.
-Beyond immediate performance gains, this study underlines the importance of the semantic coupling of textual query and visual augmentation, and confidence-sensitive decoding as a principled approach for developing more robust generation of LVLMs.
+Extensive experiments conducted across five LVLM and seven benchmarks demonstrated that \selfaug~consistently improves factual consistency over existing decoding strategies while maintaining practical computational efficiency.
+Beyond immediate performance gains, this study underlines the importance of the semantic coupling of query-augmentation with confidence-sensitive decoding as a principled approach for developing more robust multimodal generation.